-5.2.1 Log Object Settings
+Log Object Settings

 The Log Manager has six tabbed panels with settings configuring Log objects and capturing Log Service events.
 Not all Log Managers have all six panels.
 These panels are described in the following sections.
-All settings must be correctly configured before a new Log object can be created (see Create a New Log on page 91).
+All settings must be correctly configured before a new Log object can be created (see "Create a New Log").